xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 All our code changes will be made in one file: `my-app/src/App.tsx`.

-For now, strip everything that is in the file and replace with:
+For now, delete everything in the file and replace it with:

 ```tsx title="App.tsx" showLineNumbers
 import React from 'react';